 Homeschoolers and Academic Eligibility

 Much of the debate on this issue has focused on the question of whether homeschooled students can meet the eligibility requirements of the Virginia High School League.
 Del.
-Bell’s and Sen. Garrett’s bills specifically address nearly all of those requirements, such as age, amateur status, parental consent, transfer status, physical examinations and immunizations, disciplinary requirements, and residence in the local school attendance zone.
+Bell’s bill specifically address nearly all of those requirements, such as age, amateur status, parental consent, transfer status, physical examinations and immunizations, disciplinary requirements, and residence in the local school attendance zone.
 Other VHSL eligibility requirements can also be met by homeschooled students, such as those addressing college team participation, independent team participation and the student’s grade level.

 The requirements that remain are linked specifically to public school attendance.
 VHSL’s Scholarship Rule, known as “Take 5, Pass 5,” has been the topic of particular debate.
 This rule requires that students be enrolled at their local public schools in at least five subjects offered for credit which may be used toward graduation, and that they passed five such classes in the previous semester.
 Clearly, homeschooled students cannot meet this requirement – but this does not mean they cannot demonstrate their academic eligibility.